Content Brief: what happened in content marketing this August

-Welcome to Content Brief, where we brief you on the latest news, chatter and discussions in content marketing.
-Another month gone, another month learned.
-Before we jump into prepping our holiday marketing and reviewing budgets for the next year, here’s what happened in content marketing this August.
+Welcome to Content Brief, where we brief you on the latest news, chatter, and discussions in content marketing.

-The anti-clickbait algorithm works like this: after manually entering tens of thousands of headlines, the new algorithm now searches for famous clickbait phrases—think, “This Happened And You Won’t Believe What Happened Next!” type of stories—in headlines.
+The anti-clickbait algorithm works like this: after manually entering tens of thousands of headlines, the new algorithm now searches for famous clickbait phrases—think, “This happened and you won’t believe what happened next!”—in headlines.
 It’s kind of like email spam filters.
 Facebook scores the clickbait on a scale of harmless to egregious.
-Then, it uses its scores to either reward or punish the Page or site linked to by making those places less visible.
-The more clickbait and spam you post, the more it affects your Page and/or site.
+Then, it uses its scores to either reward or punish the page or site linked to by making those places less visible.
+The more clickbait and spam you post, the more it affects your page and/or site.
 The better headlines and content you post, the more likely Facebook will display it in your audiences’ News Feed.

 Quietly’s take: Facebook battling clickbait is good news for everybody…except clickbait publishers.

 Don’t know of SharedCount?
 Well, you or any marketing service you’ve used (including Quietly) has probably used them.
 SharedCount—the service that tracks URL and social media shares—announced it’s shuttering by next year.
 SharedCount tried to make a business of collecting social sharing data, but it became difficult in recent years as more and more channels began to close off their APIs and discontinue open reporting capabilities.Twitter stopped showing share counts on its official embeddable Twitter buttons last year.
 Facebook is shutting down its open data and APIs soon.
 Snapchat doesn’t release too many numbers; neither does Instagram.
 You’re getting the idea.